zskylarli/zskylarli.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi!
+Hello!
 My name is Skylar (Zhuoyan) Li and I am currently a Computational Biologist in the [Satija Lab](https://satijalab.org/), located at the New York Genome Center and affiliated with the NYU Center for Genomics and Systems Biology.
 After growing up and attending high school in Japan, I attended the Fu Foundation of Engineering and Applied Sciences at Columbia University and graduated with a B.S. in Biomedical Engineering with a Minor in Art History.

 My current research focuses on large-scale analyses of single-cell genomics data using advanced computational and statistical methods.
 Specifically, I am interested in leveraging single-cell atlases to identify cell identities and contexutualize transcriptomic information by integrating observational data, with the ultimate goal of discovering underlying gene regulation mecahnisms responsible for stratifing biological responses.